Interview with Bobbie Seale-Cobiskey - Halfmoon Bay, British Columbia

 BS-C: My husband Lane and I own a small seasonal ice cream shop on the Sunshine Coast.
 I blend my teaching and the requirements of small business ownership throughout the year.
 We vend at various festivals and events on weekends and are involved in the coastal community.

-I am deeply thankful for all my teachers past and present, particularly so for the training at Yoga Therapy International with Maggie Reagh and her team.
+I am deeply thankful for all my teachers past and present, particularly so for the training at Yoga Therapy International with Maggie Reagh and her faculty.
 The training has provided me with the techniques, tools and philosophical underpinnings needed to continue to be thoroughly engaged in the work I love.